Preface Introduction Topic Index Glossary F.A.Q. Copyright

 This document is an ever growing set of questions, statements, ideas and complaints about

-The rest of this document assumes you are running AfterStep 2.0.
+The rest of this document assumes you are running AfterStep 2.0 or later.
 If you are running a version of AfterStep prior

 to version 2.0, this document will suggests only one thing: upgrade.